Advertisement

 Variations

-• Cinnamon Latte Granola: Add cinnamon + a splash of vanilla before baking.
+• Cinnamon vanilla: add cinnamon and a splash of vanilla before baking.
+Smells incredible.

-• Chunky Granola: Press the mixture firmly into the pan before baking, and don’t stir until thoroughly cooled.
+• Chunky clusters: press the mixture firmly into the pan before baking and don’t stir until completely cooled.

-• Chocolate Version: Add cacao nibs or chocolate chips after baking.
+• Chocolate: add cacao nibs or chocolate chips after baking.

-• Always use a large bowl to mix all the ingredients.
+• Always use a large bowl to mix.
+You need room to coat everything evenly.

 Storing your granola